flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ## Stable releases, reproducible builds

-Flathub only hosts stable application releases, and not development snapshots.
-Manifests should therefore refer to tarballs or git tags and not the tip of a branch.
+Flathub only hosts stable releases, and not development snapshots or Nightly releases.
+Manifests should therefore use stable tarballs/binaries or git tags or stables sources and must not update to new versions daily.

 When building from a git tag, both the tag name and the commit id should be specified in your manifest, like so: